geosolutions-it/MapStore2/docs/user-guide/attributes-table.md

 Quick Filtering
 -------------------

-The [MapStore](https://mapstore2.geo-solutions.it/mapstore/#/) Attribute Table allows you to quickly filter the table records(features) by using the
-filter field located at the top of each table column.
+The [MapStore](https://mapstore2.geo-solutions.it/mapstore/#/) Attribute Table allows you to quickly filter the table records (features) by using the filter field located at the top of each column.

 <p><img src="../img/attribute-table-quick-filter.jpg" style="max-width:620px;"/></p>

-To use the attribute table quick filters, just type in anything in the filter fields located at the top of each column
+To use quick filters, just type in the filter text in the filter fields located at the top of any column to be filtered.

-For example to filter **Arizona State** type in **arizona** in the filter field located on **state_name** column
+For example to filter **Arizona State** type in **arizona** in the filter field located on **state_name** column.
 <p><img src="../img/attribute-table-quick-filter-1.jpg" style="max-width:620px;"/></p>

 !!! note
     We have got **one** item and since the map is by default synchronized with the **attribute table**, only the **Arizona** state is visible.

-### Operator based filtering
+### Operator based quick filtering
 Quick filters allow you to filter records in the Attribute Table by using comparison operators (the operators must precede the filter text): operator can be used for all data type including float and date types.

 <p><img src="../img/attribute-table-quick-filter-2.jpg" style="max-width:620px;"/></p>